sssarascott/bankcpp/README.md

 - Customer.hpp/Customer.cpp: Manages customer info and their accounts (using unique_ptr for ownership).
 - Bank.hpp/Bank.cpp: Central manager, handles customer/account creation, transfers, maintenance.

-The use of std::unique_ptr for managing Account objects within Customer and Customer objects within Bank correctly implements ownership and handles memory automatically, preventing leaks.
+The use of unique_ptr for managing Account objects within Customer and Customer objects within Bank correctly implements ownership and handles memory automatically, preventing leaks.
 The DataManager is a thread-safe singleton.

 **Compilation Instructions:**